Scary, Demented Children and the Unbelievably Bad Products Aimed At Them

 Phillip Morris Cigarettes.
 What proud, gentle mothers smoked in 1958.

-Ayer’s Cherry Petoral circa 1870s.
+Ayer’s Cherry Pectoral circa the 1870s.
 They claimed that its effects were magical.
 Most likely because it contained a child’s favorite ingredient… Opium!

 Beans, Mother Fucker.
 Beans.